HL7/davinci-crd/input/pagecontent/hooks.md

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
 This ballot version of the implementation guide pre-adopts that proposal.

-Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g., [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select//#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign//#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
+Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select.html#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
 Those tokens **SHALL** evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.

 Note: Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, doesn't treat it as an error and - if it supports the query - substitutes the token correctly.